Ann Sarnoff

 Ann Marie Sarnoff (née Misiaszek; born c.
 1961) is an American television executive.
-She became the chairwoman and CEO of Warner Bros. in the summer of 2019.
+She became the chairwoman and CEO of Warner Bros.
+Entertainment in the summer of 2019.
 Sarnoff was the first woman to hold the position at the company.

 Early life and education

 Sarnoff was born in Massachusetts.
 She is a 1979 graduate of Minnechaug Regional High School in Wilbraham, Massachusetts.

 In 1983, Sarnoff received a Bachelor of Science degree in marketing from McDonough School of Business from Georgetown University.
 In 1987, Sarnoff received a Master of Business Administration degree from Harvard Business School.